Adjusting to parenthood

 You suddenly move from being a couple to being a family.
 I think women probably adjust more along the way through pregnancy, but for guys, it all suddenly becomes real in the first hours and days after the baby is born.

-Many new fathers may describe feeling an overwhelming sense of protectiveness towards their baby and/or their partner.
+Many new parents may describe feeling an overwhelming sense of protectiveness towards their baby and/or their partner.

 It was when I was holding my daughter for the first time that it really hit me: I’m a dad!
 And we were now responsible for this little person for many years to come.